eldade/UIDeviceListener/README.md

 }
 ```
 `EEPowerInformation` adds a number of convenience methods that might save you some time figuring out what each property means. `EEPowerInformation` is extensively documented in `EEPowerInformation.h`.
-###Can this be used on the App Store?
-I have seen this code successfully deployed in production code on the App Store, but YMMV.

-The App Store generally has two levels of private API tests.
-One test takes place at the moment when a binary is submitted, and is essentially a simple static check to make sure your binary contains no references to any private API symbols. `UIDeviceListener` will pass this test because it simply doesn't rely on any private APIs.
-The second test, which appears to only be performed on apps that are deemed 'suspicious' by the App Store Review team, will also not detect `UIDeviceListener`.

-Again, `UIDeviceListener` does obtain "private" data, but it does so without invoking any private interfaces.
-Essentially, it is using public APIs to "steal" the relevant data from `UIDevice` in runtime.

-###So can I go ahead and submit a battery/charging app that presents this data to my end-users?
+### Can I go ahead and submit a battery/charging app that presents this data to my end-users?
 Go ahead, but you're still likely to get rejected by Apple.
 Even though `UIDeviceListener` is likely going to pass any technical tests Apple runs on your App, the App Review team consists of human beings who are likely to detect that your app presents information that Apple doesn't deem "end-user appropriate"...
 The most likely outcome is your app getting rejected under section 2.19 of the App Review Guidelines:
 >  2.19       Apps that provide incorrect diagnostic or other inaccurate device data will be rejected

 Of course, the data presented is about as accurate as it could ever be, but clearly Apple has decided that for now they're not willing to present this data to end-users, and so expect to get this rejection.
 Still, `UIDeviceListener` can be useful for apps where the data obtained is not directly presented to the end-user.

-###What kind of power data can I get?
+### What kind of power data can I get?
 Pretty much every datapoint regarding battery and power known to the system is exposed.
 This includes the following:
 - Battery design capacity
 - Battery current raw capacity (in mAh)